Creating a population of

 initially empty population and add agents later on dynamically

 (e.g. in the Startup code of Main).
-In the example below, we are creating
+To proceed, click Next.

-- Here you may configure the environment where these agents will
+- Next, you have to configure the environment where the agents of this population will

 live.
 Choose the type of the space (Continuous,